Hall effect sticks

 Yes

 Results based on answers from 6 users.
+Specifications are verified by moderators and reflect actual device behavior.
+Found a mistake?
+Hover over the specification to report it.
 Want to contribute?
 Join our questions survey!

 User avatarUser avatarUser avatarUser avatarUser avatarUser avatar